atisu/typepaste/README.md

 1. Copy file contents to clipboard.
 2. Use the `typepaste-base32.applescript` or if you are a bit more paranoid the `typepaste-base32-lowercase.applescript` script to paste the data as base32 encoded string.
-3. Use the provided `base32d.py` or any base32 decoder to decode the contents.
-Make sure all characters are uppercase and remove white space.
+3. Use the provided `base32d.py` or any other base32 decoder to decode the contents.
+For other decoders make sure all characters are uppercase and remove white space.

 ### Copy multiple files ###